 A student may take a maximum of three (3) re-tests per semester.
-If the retest is failed (less than 80%), then the student has failed the exam and will be dismissed from the UAA Southcentral Paramedic Program.
-A fourth (4th) failed initial exam (less than 80%) in any one semester constitutes failure in the UAA Southcentral Paramedic Program, and the student will be dismissed.
+If the RETEST is failed (less than 80%), then the student will be dismissed from the Kenai Peninsula College Paramedic Program.
+A fourth (4th) failed initial exam (less than 80%) in any one semester constitutes failure of the Kenai Peninsula College Paramedic Program, and the student will be dismissed.